 - identify motivations for volunteering/giving.

-- Small self stick notes, two colors for each student
+- small sticky notes, two colors

 - Prince, Alan and Karen File.
 The Seven Faces of Philanthropy.
 San Francisco: Jossey-Bass, 1994.
 ISBN: 9780787960575